 Chauffeur vetting.
 Confirm the chauffeurs are TLC-licensed, background-checked, and drug-tested, and ask what additional certification the operator layers on top.
 The TLC’s driver requirements are the floor; on a celebration night with alcohol, the safety standard should be above it.

 Multi-stop hourly product.
-Confirm the hourly booking holds one chauffeur and one vehicle across the full night without per-stop adders, and that the minimum and the gratuity policy are clear up front.
+Confirm the booking holds one chauffeur and one vehicle across the full night without per-stop adders, and that the minimum and the gratuity policy are clear up front.

 Weekend-peak reliability.
 Confirm the operator can hold the booking on a Friday or Saturday — the demand peak — and book the largest vehicles two to four weeks out, earlier for prom, graduation, and New Year’s Eve.